MaitrixLLC/Error_correcting_arithmetic_fpga_demo/README.md

 The ability to perform error detection and correction of arithmetic depends on the number system having some redundancy.
-Thus, a redundant RNS number system is used to perform the calculations; the values are converted to RNS for processing, and are converted back to binary before they are displayed in either decimnal or hexadecimal format.
+Thus, a redundant RNS number system is used to perform the calculations; the values are converted to RNS for processing, and are converted back to binary before they are displayed in either decimal or hexadecimal format.
 This type of computation is new.
 It represents a new field called "Modular Computation".
 Modular Computation has many benefits.
 This demonstration shows how much the modular circuits may be over-clocked.
 Moreover, errors are corrected or detected.